tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Chosen One, Sign of the

-When you cast your last divine daily spell, roll a save.
+When you cast your last divine full recovery spell, roll a save.
 If you succeed, you don't expend the spell.

 **Quirk:** Obsessed with fortune telling, oracles, signs, etc.